alangpierce/react-native-android-audio-demo/README.md

 # React Native Android Audio Demo

-This is a proof of concept for how to build an audio app (like a music of podcast player) for Android in React Native, as of early 2016.
-Unlike previous examples, this app properly creates an Android `Service` to manage audio, which means that the audio will keep playing even when the `Activity` is destroyed.
+This is a proof of concept for how to build an audio app (like a music or podcast player) for Android in React Native, as of early 2016.
+Unlike some other examples, this app properly creates an Android `Service` to manage audio, which means that the audio will keep playing even when the `Activity` is destroyed.
 Using a `Service` required opening some escape hatches in React Native, since it